goldh0rse/opengl-graphics-project/README.md

 # opengl-graphics-project
-Repository the course project on the  computer graphics course at Umeå University
+Repository for the course project on the introductory computer graphics course at Umeå University